Alfred A. Knopf Sr.: Personality

 Among other authors he rejected were Sylvia Plath, Jack Kerouac, Anne Frank, George Orwell, Jorge Luis Borges, Vladimir Nabokov, Isaac Bashevis Singer and Anaïs Nin.
 He turned down an early novel by Ursula K. Le Guin but encouraged her to keep writing.

 Knopf also lamented the "shockingly bad taste" that he felt characterizes much modern fiction, and warned of the danger of a "legal backlash" against pornography, and a possible revival of censorship.

 This outspoken aspect of his character sometimes found voice in letters of complaint to hotels, restaurants, and stores that failed to meet his high standards.
 These letters grew increasingly frequent and more severe as he aged.
 One striking example is the six-year-long war of words he waged against the Eastman Kodak Company over a roll of lost film.

+Knopf did not support the creation of a Jewish commonwealth in Palestine.
+In response to Senator Robert Wagner's November 5, 1945 letter to Knopf's employees in support of the Jewish colonization of Palestine, Knopf replied to the senator's unexpected letter that he did not share his employees' views.
+Furthermore, he wrote that nothing was "more likely to destroy the possibility of peace than resurgent nationalism."
+And as a Jew, he thought it was "a great pity that Jews, above all people, should be advocates of still another national state."